 ¾ cup potato flour ½ cup whey (for extra protein) or water ½ cup extra virgin sunflower oil 1 teaspoon sea salt 3 cups all-purpose flour (I like to use organic) ½ cup sourdough starter ⅛ teaspoon yeast 2 tablespoons fermented beets powder mixed with ½ cup of whey or water.

 If you don't have beet powder on hand, just mix ¼ cup of tomato paste and ¼ cup of water together or puree ½ cup of water with ½ cup frozen greens such as spinach.
 The flavor combinations are endless, but those are my favorites.

-1. Mix all ingredients together with an electric mixer or by hand.
-2. Let the dough rise until it is 3 times the size.
+Mix all ingredients together with an electric mixer or by hand.
+Let the dough rise until it is 3 times the size.
 Depending on your room temperature, it can take between 2 - 4 hours.
-Usually I prepare the dough in the morning and when I back home at lunchtime, it's ready to go.
+Usually, I prepare the dough in the morning and when I back home at lunchtime, it's ready to go.

-3. Break the dough into smaller pieces.
-4. Roll the dough balls out flat.
+Break the dough into smaller pieces.
+Roll the dough balls out flat.
 Rolling them is fun and easy.
 Because of the high oil content, the dough won't be sticky.
 If you're having trouble, add some flour.
-5. Bake on the griddle; no need to grease the pan.
-6. To make a sandwich, reheat the wraps on the stove or in a microwave like you would with tortillas.
+Bake on the griddle; no need to grease the pan.
+To make a sandwich, reheat the wraps on the stove or in a microwave like you would with tortillas.; no need to grease the pan.
+To make a sandwich, reheat the wraps on the stove or in a microwave like you would with tortillas.griddle; no need to grease the pan.
+To make a sandwich, reheat the wraps on the stove or in a microwave like you would with tortillas.